 Our formula considers all the requirements for balanced nutrition suitable for various phases of chicken development, especially in the tropical climate where we operate.
-We work alongside our expert nutritionists and utilise advanced develop balance feed formulation and improve production efficiency concurrently.
+We work alongside our expert nutritionists and utilise advanced technology such as the Near Infrared Reflectance to develop balance feed formulation and improve production efficiency concurrently.